Two Britons missing after tourist yacht sinks off Egypt coast

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Two Britons are missing after a tourist yacht sank in the Red Sea off Egypt, the PA news agency understands.
+Two Britons are missing after a tourist yacht sank in the Red Sea off Egypt.

 Consular support is being provided to “a number of British nationals and their families” after the vessel capsized south of the coastal town of Marsa Alam, the UK Foreign Office said.